-When the two aluminum base components and silicone core pieces mesh around the microdrive unit, a three-way interface allows the aluminum cylindrical top to interconnect.
-The cylindrical top weighs 110.9 g and functions to protect the upper portion of the microdrive unit, while providing an attachment point for an experimental tether.
+When the two aluminum base components and silicone rubber core pieces mesh around the microdrive unit, a threeway interface allows the aluminum cylindrical top to interconnect.
+The cylindrical top functions to protect the upper portion of the microdrive unit, while providing an attachment point for an experimental tether.
 Last semester's team manufactured the cylindrical top with a lower lip that integrates with the slots of the two aluminum base pieces, which are all secured with an adjustable hose clamp (not shown in Figure 3).

-Reviewing the current design in accordance with the client's requirements, the team determined that further modifications are necessary in order to reduce the weight of the device and to make it more secure.
-The team identified two areas for improvement: modification of the cylindrical top to make it more lightweight, the incorporation of a strap configuration to make the protective device more secure.
+Reviewing the current design in accordance with the client's requirements, the team determined that further modifications were necessary in order to reduce the weight of the device and to make it more secure.
+The team identified two areas for improvement: modification of the cylindrical top to make it more lightweight, and the incorporation of a strap configuration to make the protective device more secure.